rossumai/keras-multi-gpu/blog/docs/skeleton.md

     - NCHW vs. NHWC
 - we need to be able to save/load the weights successfully
 - nicer API, not hacky

-## Conclusion

-What remains to efficient multi-GPU data-parallel training in Keras over TensorFlow?

-- seems necessary:
-    - using a queue for asynchronous data feeding
-- extra performance:
-    - NCHW
-- nice to have:
-    - Accurate, Large Minibatch SGD: Training ImageNet in 1 Hour
-    - Quantized gradients